Edel Rodriguez

-Edel Rodriguez (born August 22, 1971 in Havana, Cuba) is a Cuban American artist, illustrator, and children's book author.
+Edel Rodriguez (born August 22, 1971, in Havana, Cuba) is a Cuban American artist, illustrator, and children's book author.
 Using a variety of materials, his work ranges from conceptual to portraiture and landscape.
 Socialist propaganda and western advertising, island culture, and contemporary city life, are all aspects of his life that inform his work.

 Early life and education

 Until the age of 9, Rodriguez lived in the Cuban countryside town of El Gabriel.
 In an interview conducted by Yuko Shimizu, Rodriguez described his earliest visual influences as military, revolutionary and nationalist imagery.
-In 1980, Rodriguez emigrated to the United States with his father, Cesareo Rodriguez, his mother, Coralia Rodriguez, and his sister Irma, as part of the thousands of Cubans who arrive in the Mariel boatlift.
-His family arrived in Key West and since the Cuban government had taken possession of the families home, car, furniture, and clothes, the Rodriguez family had little to start a new life with.
+In 1980, Rodriguez emigrated to the United States with his father, Cesareo Rodriguez, his mother, Coralia Rodriguez, and his sister Irma, as part of the thousands of Cubans who arrived in the Mariel boatlift.
+His family arrived in Key West and since the Cuban government had taken possession of the family's home, car, furniture, and clothes, the Rodriguez family had little to start a new life with.
 The family moved in with relatives in Miami, Florida where Edel's father established a trucking business.
 Within a couple of years of arriving in the US, Rodriguez had mastered the language to the point that he became a Spelling Bee champion.
 Rodriguez graduated from Hialeah-Miami Lakes High School in 1990.

 After graduation from high school, Rodriguez attended Pratt Institute in Brooklyn, New York.
 While a student at Pratt, Rodriguez interned at Spy magazine, MTV and Penguin Books.
-After graduating from Pratt with honors and earning a BFA on a full scholarship in painting, Rodriguez went on to earn a M.F.A. from Hunter College in 1998.
+After graduating from Pratt with honors and earning a BFA in painting on a full scholarship, Rodriguez went on to earn a M.F.A. from Hunter College in 1998.

 In 1991, Rodriguez met Jennifer Roth; the two married in 1997.